PriyaDevNow/The-Cobalt-Building-London/README.md

 ![screenshot of navbar](docs/documentation/navbar.png)
 </details>
-This remains the same across the four pages, in portrait/landscape and mobile/tablet views.
-The Leaseholder Portal button appears for desktop view.
+This remains the same across the four pages, in portrait/landscape and mobile/tablet views, except that the Leaseholder Portal button appears on desktop view only.

 <br>